philamp/caligrail/README.md

 # caligrail for kobo
-Plug your local USB eReader to a remote Calibre instance
+Plug your local USB eReader to a remote Calibre instance (not through USB over network but through rsync)
++ automatic sync between a "Shared watched folder" and Calibre library

+This is VERY experimental in its current state

+the current workflow is:

+user with licence-free EPUBs/PDFs --> put in a SMB/NFS/whatever watched folder --> synced to remote Calibre DB *overnight* --> user plugs Kobo into linux laptop and open remote Calibre (through a bash script) --> user works in Calibre and "send to device" the books he wants --> user close calibre --> user sync to kobo and unmount it (through a bash script)

 ## Prerequisites
 - A Linux client PC (windows version maybe later)